Key takeaways:

 5. Mounjaro can result in greater weight loss than metformin

 Mounjaro’s weight loss potential is often the reason it makes headlines.
-In fact, it’s so effective when it comes to weight loss that it’s likely to be FDA-approved for this use in the near future.
+In fact, it’s so effective when it comes to weight loss that the FDA has approved it for this use under the brand name Zepbound.

 Of the current diabetes medications available, Mounjaro appears to provide the greatest body weight reduction.
-In clinical trials, people with Type 2 diabetes and overweight or obesity experienced an average of about a 15% reduction in body weight with the highest dose of Mounjaro.
+In clinical trials, people with Type 2 diabetes and a larger body size experienced an average of about a 15% reduction in body weight with the highest dose of Mounjaro.

 Metformin, on the other hand, is considered a “weight-neutral” diabetes medication.
 It may not cause body weight changes for most people who take it.
 But for some people, it can provide a modest weight loss.
 In some studies, people taking metformin for a year have noted up to a 6 lb weight loss.